 In achieving this, students who successfully complete the IB Diploma Programme demonstrate a strong commitment to learning, both in terms of their mastering of a range of subjects and in their development of skills and disciplines necessary for success in our competitive, global world.
 Students and educators from IB schools around the globe, explain the DP in this great film.

 Diploma candidates are required to select six subjects from a broad spectrum of learning incorporating the humanities and sciences.
 Three of these subjects are taken at Higher Level, the others at Standard Level.
 By arranging subject learning in this way, students are able to explore some subjects in depth and some subjects more broadly over a two-year period.
-Please ensure you familiarise yourself with the General Regulations for IB Diploma students.
+Please find the subjects offered at the ISUtrecht here and please ensure you familiarise yourself with the General Regulations for IB Diploma students.

 - Number of candidates that registered in the session: 23